Chart Color Schemes

 Population

-Population growth drivers in Broadmeadow are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Broadmeadow are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of Broadmeadow is around 1,887.
-This reflects an increase of 199 people since the 2021 Census, which reported a population of 1,688.
-The change was inferred from AreaSearch's estimate of 1,882 residents following examination of the latest ERP data release by ABS in June 2024 and an additional 87 validated new addresses since the Census date.
-This level of population equates to a density ratio of 911 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Broadmeadow's growth rate of 11.8% since the 2021 census exceeded both the non-metro area (5.1%) and the SA4 region, marking it as a growth leader.
-Population growth was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Broadmeadow's estimated population is around 2,200.
+This reflects an increase of 512 people since the 2021 Census, which reported a population of 1,688 people.
+The change is inferred from AreaSearch's estimate of 2,175 residents following examination of ABS' latest ERP data release in June 2024 and an additional 87 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,062 persons per square kilometer.
+Broadmeadow's growth rate of 30.3% since the 2021 census exceeded the non-metro area's 5.7%, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Broadmeadow is expected to grow by 215 persons to 2041, reflecting an increase of 2.8% in total over the 17 years.
+According to aggregated SA2-level projections, Broadmeadow is expected to grow by 221 persons to 2041, reflecting a decline of 11.6% in total over the 17-year period.

 Frequently Asked Questions - Population